Private Child Autism Assessment UK

 1. Screening Information

-The first step of our assessment process is to complete some screening information so that we can find out more about your child and determine together if an assessment is the right next step.
+The first step of our private child autism assessment process is to complete some screening information so that we can find out more about your child and determine together if an assessment is the right next step.
 It's also an opportunity for you to ask more about our assessments and let us know of any needs or preferences your child may have.
 This can be done by telephone or via a form.

 2. Questionnaires